kbase/cdm-jupyterhub/docs/minio_guide.md

 http://localhost:9003
 ```

+Please note that UI access requires a MinIO username and password.
+The access key and secret key will not work for
-Please contact the KBase System Admin team for the access key and secret key.
+UI access.
+Please contact the KBase System Admin team for the username and password.

 ## Using MinIO Client (`mc`)